Zzzlaya/graphql-apollo-mongodb/README.md

-# Lyrical-GraphQL
+# GraphQL-Apollo-MongoDB

-A pet project built from a GraphQL course on Udemy.com
+A pet project built from a GraphQL course on Udemy.com https://github.com/StephenGrider/Lyrical-GraphQL

 ## Quick start